n-mahendra/Breeze-Code/README.md

-Project Summary: Breeze Code Editor
+Project Summary: Breeze Code

-The Breeze Code Editor is a Python desktop application built using Tkinter, designed to offer a lightweight and user-friendly code editing experience reminiscent of Notepad++.
+The Breeze Code is a Code Editor is a Python desktop application built using Tkinter, designed to offer a lightweight and user-friendly code editing experience reminiscent of Notepad++.

 Key Features: